Dental Fillings Plantation, FL

 What not to do after dental fillings?

 After dental fillings we recommend patients avoid eating any chewy or sticky foods.
 Patients may also avoid extremely hot or cold drinks as their filling may be sensitive to temperature for a couple of hours.
-As anesthetic wears off and you become accustomed to your new filling, sensitivity will dimish and you may resume your normal routine.
+As anesthetic wears off and you become accustomed to your new filling, sensitivity will diminish and you may resume your normal routine.

 Can you drink water after a filling?